solo-io/supergloo/docs/content/getting_started/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-This will spin up two Kubernetes clusters in Docker with Istio installed on each.
+This will spin up two Kubernetes clusters in Docker with Istio installed on both.
 Additionally, this will install Gloo Mesh on one of the clusters.
 Both clusters will be **registered** with Gloo Mesh under the names `mgmt-cluster` and `remote-cluster`, which will be used throughout the documentation.

 ```shell
 Creating cluster mgmt-cluster with ingress port 32001